feder1402/chatmate/knowledge/structured/New Associate Training/Professional Customer Prompt Guide.md

 This document titled "Professional Customer Prompt Guide" provides scripts and guidelines for helping LegalShield associates to reach out to potential prospects and effectively following up.

-This document provides structured scripts and follow-up strategies for LegalShield associates to engage with potential prospects, aiming to effectively communicate the business opportunity and the benefits of LegalShield's services.
+This document provides structured scripts that can be delivered through email, text, or phone calls together with follow-up strategies for LegalShield associates to engage with potential prospects.
+The purpose of the scripts and process is to effectively communicate the business opportunity and the benefits of LegalShield's services.

----

 ### Professional Customer Prompt Guide